BladeKitana732/Thirro.info/README.md

  Frontend uses AJAX requests to pass information to the backend- Completed

- App should be able to use CRUD in some form-
+ App should be able to use CRUD in some form- Completed (Home.js component)

  readme file clearly documents the purpose of the project as a problem statement
  ## Problem Statement